sftcd/openssl/esnistuff/lighttpd.md

 ## Configuration

-Added new configuration settings:
+Added new server configuration settings, under ssl.ech-opts:

-- ssl.echkeydir - name of directory scanned for ``*.pem`` files that will be parsed/used if they contain a private key and ECHConfig
+- keydir - name of directory scanned for ``*.ech`` files that will be parsed/used if they contain a private key and ECHConfig
-- ssl.ecrefresh - frequency (in seconds) to re-check whether some PEM files need to be reloaded
+- refresh - frequency (in seconds) to re-check whether some PEM files need to be reloaded
-- ssl.echtrialdecrypt - whether or not ECH trial decryption is enabled
+- trial-decrypt - whether or not ECH trial decryption is enabled

-- ssl.echonly - whether this virtual host ought only be accessible if ECH was successfully used
+In addition there's a virtual host specific configuration item:

+- ssl.non-ech-host - name of vhost to pretend was used if ECH wasn't successful (or not tried)

 Those are reflected in the [``lighthttpdmin.conf``](lighthttpdmin.conf) config file used in local testing.

-Echonly directive handling isn't yet implemented.
-(Won't be long though:-)

-## Testing
+## Testing on localhost

+First you'll need a bunch of keys for ECH and TLS generally:

+            $ cd $HOME/code/openssl/esnistuff
+            $ make keys

 The script [``testlighttpd.sh``](./testlighttpd.sh) sets environment vars and then runs lighttpd from the build, listening (for HTTPS only) on port 3443: